google-ai-edge/mediapipe/mediapipe/docs/install.md

 Note: If you plan to use TensorFlow calculators and example apps, there is a known issue with gcc and g++ version 6.3 and 7.3.
 Please use other versions.

-Note: To make Mediapipe work with TensorFlow, please install the python "future" library and the python "six" library using `pip install --user future six`.
+Note: To make Mediapipe work with TensorFlow, please set Python 3.7 as the default Python version and install the Python "six" library by running `pip3 install --user six`.

 Choose your operating system: